Banjarmasin: Governance

-Administrative division
+Administrative divisions

 The city is divided into five districts (kecamatan).
 The most densely populated district is Central Banjarmasin with a density of 13,155 per square kilometre while the least densely populated district is South Banjarmasin with density of 4,281 per square kilometre.
 As of 2020, South, North, and East Banjarmasin district experienced population growth—South and North both by 1.10% and East by 0.58%; Central and West Banjarmasin both experienced declines of 0.46%.
-Their areas and populations at the 2010 Census and 2020 Census, together with the official estimates as at mid 2024, are tabulated below.
+Their areas and populations at the 2010 Census and 2020 Census, together with the official estimates as of mid-2025, are tabulated below.
 The table also includes the locations of the district administrative centres, the number of urban villages (all rated as kelurahan) in each district, and its postal codes.